o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 1. Install the FBX SDK as instructed in `<3rdParty Path>/FbxSdk/2016.1.2-az.1/README.md`.

 1. Install **Wwise version 2019.2.8.7432** using the [Wwise Launcher](https://www.audiokinetic.com/download/).
 Select the C++ SDK and one or more deployment platforms to install.
 Once installed, copy the `SDK` directory from the install location into the `<3rdParty Path>/Wwise/2019.2.8.7432` directory that you will create.

+### Get the Python runtime

+The Python runtime is not included in the GitHub repo.
+Since it is required by the `o3de` script in the next step, download it now using a script the provided in the `python` directory.

+1. Open a command prompt to the directory where you setup O3DE and run the `get_python` script as shown.

+    ```cmd
+    python\get_python
+    ```

 ### Register O3DE engine